osisoft/AVEVA-Adapter-RDBMS-Docs/content/installation/install-pi-adapter-for-rdbms-using-docker.md

 	docker run -d --network host -v /rdbms:/usr/share/OSIsoft/ rdbmsadapter
 	```

-The default port `5590` is accessible from the host and you can make REST calls to the RDBMS adapter from applications on the local host computer.
+The default port `5590` is accessible from the host and <!-- jokim Apr 12 2021: a bit unclear or awkwardly written. but not sure how to rewrite it... -->you can make REST calls to the RDBMS adapter from applications on the local host computer.
 In this example, data is written to a host directory on the local machine `/rdbms` rather than the container.
 You can specify any directory.

 ### Port number change